Care is as critical an issue in America today as WWII was in 1941.

 It’s widely held that America’s health care is broken.
 We hold that long-term care is especially so.

-Long-term care is for people, like many older adults and people with disabilities, needing help with activities of daily living, like bathing.
-It includes medical & non-medical services and supports that can be provided in homes, community settings, nursing homes and assisted living facilities.
+Long-term care is for people, like many older adults and people with disabilities, needing help with activities of daily living, like bathing and toileting.
+It includes medical and non-medical services and supports that can be provided in homes, community settings, nursing homes and assisted living facilities.
 But it’s costly.

 Median long-term care costs per year (all states):5